michaelpotocar/michaelpotocar/README.md

 🔭 In my day-to-day work, I deal with complex architectural designs, integrating databases, and working with cloud platforms such as AWS.
 I am passionate about microservices and distributed systems and strive to incorporate best practices in my work.

-💡 I am a big believer in open source and love contributing to the community.
-Here, you'll find a mix of projects that I've contributed to, along with some of my own passion projects.

 🚀 I am always excited about new challenges and look forward to creating innovative solutions to complex problems.
 If you're interested in collaborating or just want to talk about all things Java, feel free to reach out!

 🌱 When I'm not in front of my computer, you can find me exploring new hiking trails, reading up on the latest tech trends, or enjoying a cup of my favorite brew.